 Installing GRR clients on Windows¶

-Service, start it, and configure the registry keys to make it talk
+install a Windows Service, start it, and configure the registry keys to make it

 The Windows clients are special self extracting zipfiles.
 Just double click or otherwise execute the binary.
 If you are not an administrator it will prompt you for credentials.
 It should then install silently in the background, unless you enabled the verbose build.